Netanyahu considers party primary to shore up leadership

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-OCCUPIED-AL-QUDS: Israeli Prime Minister Benjamin Netanyahu may call for primaries within his Likud to show the party is unified behind him as he struggles to form a coalition after deadlocked elections, a statement said on Thursday.
+JERUSALEM: Israeli Prime Minister Benjamin Netanyahu may call for primaries within his Likud to show the party is unified behind him as he struggles to form a coalition after deadlocked elections, a statement said Thursday.

 Netanyahu's main rival Benny Gantz and his centrist Blue and White alliance have suggested Likud members abandon their longtime leader in favour of someone else in order to form a unity government.